Regulations in China

 ICP (Internet Content Provider) License & Filling

 The application requirement and time taken vary and are subject to each provincial government.
 Taking the process for business registered in Shanghai City as an example illustrated below.
 The required details by each provincial government can be found here..
-Please note that the relevant application websites are only available in Chinese version.
-Check pdf version of ICP Application Process here
+Please note that the relevant application websites are only available in Chinese version here

 Public Security Registration